Everything you need to know about creating strong and secure passwords, as well as tips on password management.

 The password you create should be unique, following the tips for creating secure passwords.

-4. a) Check the box to confirm you understand the risks of sharing your secret phrase, then b) click View secret phrase.
+a) Check the box to confirm you understand the risks of sharing your secret key, then b) click View secret key.

-5. a) Check the box to show your secret recovery phrase and then write it down in the correct order.
+a) Check the box to show your secret key and then write it down in the correct order.
 Double-check that they are spelled correctly.
-When you are finished writing down the secret recovery phrase, put it in a secure place that only you can access and b) click Done.
+When you are finished writing down the secret key, put it in a secure place that only you can access and b) click Done.

-We recommend writing down your 12-word secret recovery phrase on more than one piece of paper, and keeping the copies in separate secure locations.
+We recommend writing down your 12-word secret key on more than one piece of paper, and keeping the copies in separate secure locations.
 This will prevent a single point of loss from events like fires, floods, etc.

-• Your secret recovery phrase generates all your wallet’s addresses and private keys, so it's crucial to keep it safe
+Your secret key generates all your wallet’s addresses and private keys, so it's crucial to keep it safe

-• Do not store your secret recovery phrase as an unencrypted digital copy, because it's possible for hackers to access digital information like text files and screenshots.
+Do not store your secret key as an unencrypted digital copy, as digital information can be vulnerable to hackers.
 Learn more about how to keep your crypto safe.

 Web3 Wallet